SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Numerical Examples

 Since the present formulation is finite-strain hyperelastic, small deviations from the linear analytical solution are expected due to geometric nonlinear effects, particularly at larger oscillation amplitudes.

-\autoref{fig:2dcatilevergraphs}a--b present the time history of the free-end deflection in the $X_3$- and $X_1$-directions, respectively.
+\autoref{fig:2dcatilevergraphs}a--b presents the time history of the free-end deflection in the $X_3$- and $X_1$-directions, respectively.
 Excellent agreement is observed with the analytical solution and reference FEM results.
-The energy evolution shown in \autoref{fig:2dcatilevergraphs}c demonstrates near-conservative exchange between kinetic (KE) and potential (PE) energies, indicating minimal numerical dissipation.
+The energy evolution shown in \autoref{fig:2dcatilevergraphs}c demonstrates near-conservative exchange between kinetic (KE) and strain (SE) energies, indicating minimal numerical dissipation.
 The Cauchy stress $\sigma_{11}$ contours at $t=0.57$~s are displayed in \autoref{fig:2dcatilevergraphs}d and show close agreement with the results reported in \cite{khayyer2018enhanced,Rahimi2023AnSphbased}.

-Reproducibility is facilitated through \solidname’s XML-based input structure (see \autoref{app:freeoscbeam}), which enables concise specification of complex initial fields and boundary conditions.
+Reproducibility is facilitated through \solidname' XML-based input structure (see \autoref{app:freeoscbeam}), which enables concise specification of complex initial fields and boundary conditions.